sensu/sensu-docs/content/sensu-core/1.9/platforms/sensu-on-ubuntu-debian.md

 ## Install Sensu Core {#sensu-core}

 _IMPORTANT: [Sensu Core reached end-of-life (EOL) on December 31, 2019][19], and we [permanently removed][20] the Sensu EOL repository on February 1, 2021.<br><br>This means the packages and https://eol-repositories.sensuapp.org URLs specified in the instructions and examples below are no longer available.
-To migrate to Sensu Go, read the [Sensu Core migration guide][21]._
+To migrate to Sensu Go, read [Migrate from Sensu Core and Sensu Enterprise to Sensu Go][21]._

 Sensu Core is installed on Ubuntu and Debian systems via a native system installer package (i.e. a .deb file).
 The Sensu Core package installs several processes including `sensu-server`, `sensu-api`, and `sensu-client`.